 TBSG Course or Open, Safe Space, Designed for Recreation.
-WIthout playing a TBSG Course, you will need to designated “Things to hit” or “holes”.
+WIthout playing a TBSG Course, you will need to designate “Things to hit” or “holes”.

 Each player will choose a tennis ball and one golf club to start the round.
 Players must use the same ball throughout the round unless it is determined that the ball has become cracked/broken or lost.
 In non-TBSG Sanctioned play, the player can simply replace the cracked/lost.
 Recommendation is to carry extra balls.
 TBSG Sanctioned Events and “Supremes” will play using the “three items rules”.